Twenty questions: Computers, scientific method, and situation puzzles

 He elaborated on how, if that principle had been followed in the investigation of light, its investigators would have saved themselves half a century of work.
 Testing the smallest logical components of a hypothesis one at a time does not mean asking about, say, 1,048,576 subjects one at a time, but extracting aspects of a guess or hypothesis, and asking, for example, "Did an animal do this?" before asking "Did a horse do this?".

-That aspect of scientific method resembles also a situation puzzle in facing (unlike twenty questions) a puzzling scenario at the start.
+That aspect of scientific method also resembles a situation puzzle in that it faces a puzzling scenario at the start (unlike twenty questions).
 Both games involve asking yes/no questions, but Twenty Questions places a greater premium on efficiency of questioning.
-A limit on their likeness to the scientific process of trying hypotheses is that a hypothesis, because of its scope, can be harder to test for truth (test for a "yes") than to test for falsity (test for a "no") or vice versa.
+A limit on their likeness to the scientific process of testing hypotheses is that a hypothesis, because of its scope, can be harder to test for truth (test for a "yes") than to test for falsity (test for a "no") or vice versa.

 In developing the participatory anthropic principle (PAP), which is an interpretation of quantum mechanics, theoretical physicist John Archibald Wheeler used a variant on twenty questions, called surprise twenty questions, to show how the questions we choose to ask about the universe may dictate the answers we get.
 In this variant, the respondent does not choose or decide upon any particular or definite object beforehand, but only on a pattern of "yes" or "no" answers.
-This variant requires the respondent to provide a consistent set of answers to successive questions, so that each answer can be viewed as logically compatible with all the previous answers.
+This variant requires the respondent to provide a consistent set of answers to successive questions, so that each answer is logically compatible with all previous answers.
 In this way, successive questions narrow the options until the questioner settles upon a definite object.
-Wheeler's theory was that, in an analogous manner, consciousness may play some role in bringing the universe into existence.
+Wheeler's theory was that, analogously, consciousness may play some role in bringing the universe into existence.